-This is usually the pay in respect of (i.e. due for) your final year of Scheme membership on which you paid contributions, or one of the previous two years if this is higher.
-It includes your normal pay, contractual shift allowance, bonus, contractual overtime (but not non- contractual overtime), Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay, Parental Bereavement Pay and any other taxable benefit specified in your contract as being pensionable.
+This is usually the pay in respect of (i.e. due for) your final year of Scheme membership on which you paid contributions, or one of the previous two vears if this is higher.
+It includes your normal pay, contractual shift allowance, bonus. contractual overtime (but not noncontractual overtime).
+Maternity Pay.
+Paternity Pay.
+Adoption Pay.
+Shared Parental Pay, Parental Bereavement Pay and any other taxable benefit specified in your contract as being pensionable.
 It is also the pay that is used to calculate your deferred benefits on membership before 1 April 2015.